tmax818/github-pull-request-basics/README.md

 Here's a story:

-1. You fork the repository `https://github.com/learn-co-students/awesome-lab`
+1. You fork the [fake] repository `https://github.com/learn-co-students/awesome-lab` to `https://github.com/your-user-name/awesome-lab`.
-   to `https://github.com/your-user-name/awesome-lab`.
 1. You make some changes to your newly forked repo.
 1. Another student forks the repository